 Mr. Will, Mr. Flake, and other vertebrate Republicans will need to be the ones to save American democracy from a 70-year setback.
 Those two saw it coming from the beginning.
-Senators Bob Corker and John McCain have finally come around, better late than never.
+Senators Bob Corker and John McCain finally have come around, better late than never.

 The Trump presidential yacht has sprung its initial leaks.
 The next big milestone will be when the first GOP senator calls for the president’s resignation.
 Flake and Corker are so close.
 For obvious reasons, the calls to resign must originate within the president’s own party to be effective.

 On Nov.
 4, 1973, Sen. Edward Brooke of Massachusetts became the first Republican senator to call for GOP President Richard Nixon’s resignation.
 Nixon resigned Aug.
 8, 1974.
 Who will be the Edward Brooke of the Trump era?

 “Unless someone like you cares a whole awful lot, Nothing is going to get better.
 It’s not.”